Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe GeForce GTX 780 Ti, in theory, should be quite a bit faster than the Radeon R9 285 overall. (explain)
+Memory BandwidthThe GeForce GTX 780 Ti should theoretically perform quite a bit faster than the Radeon R9 285 in general. (explain)

-Texel RateThe GeForce GTX 780 Ti is much (approximately 104%) more effective at AF than the Radeon R9 285. (explain)
+Texel RateThe GeForce GTX 780 Ti will be much (about 104%) better at texture filtering than the Radeon R9 285. (explain)

-Pixel RateIf using a high screen resolution is important to you, then the GeForce GTX 780 Ti is a better choice, and very much so. (explain)
+Pixel RateIf running with lots of anti-aliasing is important to you, then the GeForce GTX 780 Ti is the winner, and very much so. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison